-- 1. Select File → Export → Export IBIS Model. - 2.
-IDE, you can generate IBIS models from the design and per-pinIn the Export IBIS Model dialog box (see the following figure), set the following options, and click OK: - Output File: Specify the file name and path for the output IBIS file. - Include all models: Include all available I/O buffer models for this device.
+- 1. Select File → Export → Export IBIS Model. - In the Export IBIS Model dialog box, set the following options, and click OK: - Output File: Specify the file name and path for the output IBIS file. - Include all models: Include all available I/O buffer models for this device.
 By default, only buffer models used in the design are included. - Disable per pin modeling: Disable inclusion of the per-pin modeling of the package.
 This is the path from the die pad of the device to the pin of the package.
 With per-pin modeling disabled, the package is reduced to a single RLC transmission line model applied to all pins and defined in the [Package] section of the IBIS file. - Maximum length of signal names: Truncate signal names to the specified limit - 40: Truncate signal names to 40 characters, which is supported by IBIS version 4.2 as the default. - 20: Truncate signal names to 20 characters. - Unlimited: Do not truncate signal names. - Updated generic IBIS model file: Optionally, provide an IBIS model file for the device.
 This is used to override the IBIS models found in the installation under the parts directory.